Neon20179/bookingApp/README.md

 # bookingApp
-Booking app based on Django, DRF, React, Redux
+Booking app based on Django, DRF, React, Redux<br/>
 App is not ready